davidolrik/sublime-rsync-ssh/README.md

 ## Installation

 You install this plugin either by cloning this project directly, or by installing it via the excellent [Package Control](http://packagecontrol.io) plugin.
 Press ⌘⇧P and type `Package Control: Install Package` and select it, then type the package name [rsync-ssh](https://packagecontrol.io/packages/Rsync%20SSH) and select it.

+To use this plugin on Windows you must install [Cygwin](https://www.cygwin.com) first.

 ## F.A.Q.